Scott McTominay

-Scott Francis McTominay (born 8 December 1996) is a professional footballer who plays as a midfielder for club Napoli and the Scotland national team.
+Scott Francis McTominay (born 8 December 1996) is a professional footballer who plays as a midfielder for club Napoli.
+Born in England, he plays for the Scotland national team.

-McTominay is a graduate of Manchester United's youth academy and made his senior debut for the club in May 2017.
-He went on to make more than 250 appearances for the club, winning the FA Cup and the EFL Cup.
+McTominay played for Manchester United's youth academy and made his senior debut for the club in May 2017.
+He went on to make more than 250 appearances for United, winning the FA Cup and the EFL Cup.
 In 2024, McTominay signed for Napoli in a £25.7 million transfer; he emerged as a focal player to the club winning the Serie A title in his debut season, being named the league's Most Valuable Player and receiving a nomination for the Ballon d'Or.

-Born in England, McTominay qualified to play for Scotland through his father.
-He made his senior international debut in March 2018, and represented Scotland at Euro 2020 and Euro 2024.
+Born in Lancashire, England, McTominay qualified to play for Scotland through his father.
+He has been capped more than 70 times since making his senior international debut in March 2018, and has represented Scotland at Euro 2020, Euro 2024 and the 2026 World Cup.